 - A familiar outdoor setting

-If taken outdoors, psychedelics will create a more extroverted experience.
+If taken outdoors, may create a more extroverted experience.
 Connecting to nature becomes an essential part of the experience.
 However, even if tripping outdoors, make sure there is a space to lie down.
 Bring a blanket and music along.

 Many trips combine these two atmospheres.
 I’ve had many voyages where I begin my trip outside and retire to an indoor location later on.
 Alternatively, one can experience the most intense period of a psychedelic trip inside, and, then, explore nature.

 In terms of atmosphere, music is critical for an enlightening entheogenic experience.
 In fact, according to the Psychedelic Explorer’s Guide: “Most cultures that use plants for healing, divination, or spiritual revivification use music to facilitate the transition from one level of awareness to another and to enhance the feeling of safety by providing nonverbal support.”